StackmateNetwork/stackmate-core/README.md

 Binaries are zipped into `resources/builds.zip`.

 ## Documentation
+All documentation can be found in `resources/docs`.

 [Docs.rs](https://docs.rs/stackmate/0.7.0/stackmate/)

 This library expects the client to build a policy (string) by themselves - refer to http://bitcoin.sipa.be/miniscript/ for more info.

+The FFI API is defined in `resources/docs/api.md`

-More documentation can be found in `resources/docs`.
+Build support can be found in `resources/docs/build.md`

 ## Contributions